Algodoneros de Unión Laguna

-The Algodoneros de Unión Laguna (English: Laguna Union Cotton Farmers) are a professional baseball team in the Mexican League based in Torreón, Coahuila.
+The Algodoneros de Unión Laguna (English: Laguna Union Cottoneers) are a professional baseball team in the Mexican League (LMB).
+Based in Torreón, Coahuila, they play in the North Division of LMB.

 History

 Early years

-The team was established in 1940 under the name Algodoneros de Unión Laguna, named for the Compañía Jabonera la Unión (Union Soap Company), the team's first sponsor.
+The team was established on 31 March 1940 under the name Algodoneros de Unión Laguna, named for the Compañía Jabonera La Unión (La Unión Soap Company), the team's first sponsor.
 The team won its first pennant in 1942 under manager Martín Dihigo.
 The franchise moved to Nuevo Laredo in 1944, but an expansion club restored baseball to the region between 1946 and 1953.
-In the 1950 season, Laguna won their second and latest title to date, with Guillermo Garibay as manager.
+In the 1950 season, Laguna won their second and latest title to date, with Guillermo Garibay as manager, defeating Charros de Jalisco 4 games to 2 in the Final Series.

 1970–1981

 With the creation of the Zona Norte in 1970, the Comarca Lagunera returned to the Mexican League.
 The new Algodoneros de Unión Laguna played their home games in Gómez Palacio, Durango from 1970 to 1974, and moved across the border to Torreón for the 1975 season with the construction of Estadio Superior, which reused the structure of the former Colt Stadium in Houston.
 The move coincided with new ownership, Don Juan Abusaid Ríos.
 The team won the Zona Norte in 1974, 1976, and 1978, but fell to the Diablos Rojos del México (1974, 1976) and Rieleros de Aguascalientes (1978) in the league championship.
 After the 1981 season and a falling out between ownership and Governor José de las Fuentes, Abusaid sold the team to the Sindicato de Trabajadores Petroleros de la República Mexicana (Union of Oil Workers of the Mexican Republic), which moved the franchise to Tampico, Tamaulipas.
 While the stadium was taken down in Torreón and moved to Tampico, the franchise spent the 1982 season in Monclova, Coahuila, as the Astros de Monclova.